MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-deliver-project-work.md

 ﻿---
-title: Deliver project work overview
+title: Manage project delivery overview
-description: Learn how you can use Dynamics 365 products to support the organization's business processes to deliver work on a project. ms.date: 10/02/2023 ms.topic: conceptual
+description: Learn how you can use Dynamics 365 products to support the organization's business processes to track that the project is worked on. ms.date: 10/31/2023 ms.topic: conceptual
 author: edupont04
 ms.author: abunduc
 # CustomerIntent: As a functional consultant, I want learn about this business process area so that the implementation runs better.
 ---

-# Deliver project work overview
+# Manage project delivery overview

 ***Applies to: Dynamics 365 Project Operations, Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Field Service, Dynamics 365 Human Resources***

 This article describes how you can use Dynamics 365 products to support your organization's business processes to deliver work on a project.

-The *deliver project work* business process area is key to capture the work that is delivered on a given project.
+The *manage project delivery* business process area is key to capture the work that is delivered on a given project.
 It helps make sure that the final outcomes are provided to stakeholders, diligently and in a timely fashion.
 All the tasks, activities, and milestones outlined in the project plan are run and completed during this phase.
 Depending on the nature of the project, work might include various activities, such as the examples in the following list:

 - Design
 - Development